-The Tetherless World Constellation (TWC) at RPI explores the research and engineering principles that underlie the Web to enhance the Web's reach beyond the desktop and laptop computer, and develops new technologies and languages that expand the capabilities of the Web.
-The faculty and staff use powerful scientific and mathematical techniques from many disciplines to explore the modeling of the Web from both network- and information- centric views.
-TWC goals include making the next generation Web natural to use while being responsive to the growing variety of policy and social needs -- whether in the area of privacy, intellectual property, general compliance, or provenance.
-The semantic escience/data-science research theme of TWC focuses on semantic data frameworks, next generation virtual observatories/organizations, semantic data, knowledge integration and knowledge provenance for science.
+The Tetherless World Constellation (TWC) at Rensselaer Polytechnic Institute (RPI) explores the research and engineering principles that underlie the Web and develops new technologies that expand the capabilities of the Web.
+The faculty and staff use powerful mathematical and scientific techniques from many disciplines to explore the modeling of the Web from both network- and information- centric views.
+TWC conducts research and education in semantic e-science and data science with themes including semantic data frameworks, next generation virtual observatories/organizations, knowledge integration, and knowledge provenance for science.

 Woods Hole Science Community

-The Woods Hole Scientific Community includes a number of research organizations in the Woods Hole area interested in employing informatics in effective ways.
-These include: Marine Biological Laboratory (MBL), Woods Hole Research Center (WHRC), USGS Woods Hole Coastal and Marine Science Center, NOAA/NMFS Northeast Fisheries Science Center, Waquoit Bay National Estuarine Research Reserve (WBNERR), Sea Education Association (SEA), and Encyclopedia of Life (EOL).
+The Woods Hole scientific community includes a number of research organizations in the Woods Hole area interested in employing informatics in effective ways.
+These include: Marine Biological Laboratory (MBL), Woods Hole Research Center (WHRC), USGS Woods Hole Coastal and Marine Science Center, NOAA/NMFS Northeast Fisheries Science Center, Waquoit Bay National Estuarine Research Reserve (WBNERR), and Sea Education Association (SEA).

-Together this group of organizations represents a rich coverage of science discipline, geographic areas of interest, organization types, data/information/knowledge products, and data types.
+Together this group of organizations represents a rich coverage of science disciplines, geographic areas of interest, organization types, data/information/knowledge products, and data types.
 It is this richness and variety and the concentration of researchers on this small peninsula that make Woods Hole an attractive location in which to do science informatics research.
-People with experience in these wide areas of interest, experience, and knowledge provide a tremendous user base for informaticians.

 Earth Science Information Partners (ESIP)